Code-Institute-Submissions/user-centric-project-bg/README.md

     • Feature 7 - Sign In button on SignIn page - hover over button to change colour

 ### Features Left to Implement
-Sign In - once logged in you will have access to your scheduled appointments / status of prescription e.g. expires on dd/mm Link to GP Booking System - only show available appointments online in 'Patient Self-Service' Confirmation text/email/what's app message re 'Appointments' Reminder to patients <1> day prior to appointment Confirmation text/email/what's app message from GP that 'Prescription' was sent to Pharmacy Link up with Pharmacy
+• Sign In/SignUp - once logged in you will have access to your scheduled appointments / status of prescription e.g. expires on dd/mm<br/>
+• Link to GP Booking System - only show available appointments online in 'Patient Self-Service'<br/>
+• Confirmation text/email/what's app message re 'Appointments'<br/>
+• Reminder to patients <1> day prior to appointment<br/>
+• Confirmation text/email/what's app message from GP that 'Prescription' was sent to Pharmacy<br/>
+• Link up with Pharmacy<br/>
-Text/email/what's app message from pharmacy when 'Prescription' is ready for collection "
+• Text/email/what's app message from pharmacy when 'Prescription' is ready for collection<br/>

 ## Technologies Used
+##### HTML
-"HTML5 used for the main structure of the Patient Self-Service website.
-Index.html contains the Header, Body & Footer elements.
+    Used for the main structure of the Patient Self-Service website.<br/>
+    Index.html contains the Header, Body & Footer elements.<br/>
-     Header & Footer replicated on appointment.html, prescription.html and signin.html
+    Header & Footer replicated on appointment.html, prescription.html and signin.html<br/>
+##### CSS3
+    Used to override Bootstrap defaults and to customise or make the site my own
+##### Bootstrap
-Bootstrap framework used for its mobile first design and large library of preassembled and reusable CSS style / components.
+    Framework used for its mobile first design and large library of preassembled and reusable CSS style / components.<br/>
-     The following components were dropped into my project - nav / forms / buttons CSS3 used to override Bootstrap defaults and to customise or make the site my own
+    The following components were dropped into my project - nav / forms / buttons<br/>

 ## Testing
-Test Script: added to "Design Folder"
-"Tests will be carried out after each iteration or sprint
+Tests carried out after each iteration or sprint<br/>
-     and bugs will be fixed and retested and README.md file updated if required
+     and bugs will be fixed and retested<br/>
+     and README.md file updated if required<br/>
-     and comments added/amended where necessary
+     and comments added/amended where necessary<br/>
-     and code saved to GitHub"
+     and code saved to GitHub"<br/>

-Testing will be carried out in different devices and browsers
+Testing carried out in different devices and browsers

+##### Logo
-Logo	Click on logo 	You will be brought back to the homepage
-	Repeat above test on Page 2	As above
+    Click on logo 	You will be brought back to the homepage Repeat above test on Page 2	As above
 	Repeat above test on Page 3	As above
+    Repeat above test on Page 4	As above
+##### Nav Items
-Nav Items	Hover over Home 	Home button changes colour
+	Hover over Home 	Home button changes colour
 	Hover over Appointment	Appointment button changes colour Hover over Prescription	Prescription button changes colour Hover over Contact Form	Sign In button changes colour